Oxygen for Home Ozone Treatments

 Concentrators fit for ozone therapy should produce oxygen of at least 90% purity.

-Most concentrators use zeolite filters which filter out nitrogen.
-The remaining 5% to 10% are mostly argon, and some carbon dioxide (CO2).
-The nitrogen content is negligible to non-existent.
+Nearly all concentrators use zeolite filters which filter out most of the nitrogen.
+The remaining 5% to 10% are a mix of argon, some carbon dioxide (CO2), and nitrogen left-overs.

 Protocols like insufflations, ozonating water, ozone saunas, bagging and in general everything that is not invasive can be performed with oxygen concentrators.